What happened with the maps?

 Interested in advocating for retaining access to legal THC?
 Texas Hemp Business Council is doing advocacy work to stop the THC Ban Bill.

-What can we do about all the bad things?
+What can we do about all the bad things happening during special session?

 Step 1: Review the process of how a bill becomes a law and what civic tools you can use to govern your employees (the elected officials and staff).